BlockchainCommons/XID-Quickstart/tutorials/03-self-attestation-with-xids.md

 ## Amira's Challenge: Building Comprehensive Trust Frameworks

-Having created her pseudonymous identity and understood its technical structure, Amira now needs to build a sophisticated trust framework that enables verifiable contributions across multiple contexts.
-She needs to:
+Amira has created her "BWHacker" identity, but now faces a critical challenge: how can she establish enough trust to work on meaningful projects while still maintaining her pseudonymity?

+Ben, the manager at the women's services non-profit, has seen her GitHub profile and is cautiously interested in having her develop their safety app.
+But he rightly hesitates - how can he trust a pseudonymous developer with such sensitive work?
+He needs more than just a name and public key.

+This tension reflects a fundamental challenge in pseudonymous participation: contributors need to share enough information to build trust while still protecting their privacy.
+The solution lies in creating a rich, verifiable trust framework using self-attestations.

+Through her pseudonymous identity, Amira needs to:

-1. Create different types of attestations for different domains
+1. Create different types of attestations that demonstrate her technical capabilities in API security, distributed systems, and privacy-preserving app development
-2. Structure these attestations to support progressive trust building
+2. Structure these attestations to support progressive trust building as her relationship with Ben evolves
-3. Provide various levels of evidence tailored to different trust relationships
+3. Provide verifiable evidence of her skills (like code samples and problem solutions) without revealing her identity
-4. Enable selective disclosure while maintaining verifiability
+4. Enable selective disclosure of her experience while maintaining cryptographic verifiability
-5. Design a unified framework that supports various verification methods
+5. Design a unified framework that helps Ben evaluate her suitability for the women's safety app project

+Without these trust-building attestations, Amira would remain just another anonymous developer - unable to contribute meaningfully to the projects she cares about most.
+With them, she can build the credibility needed for substantive participation while maintaining the separation between her pseudonymous and legal identities.

 This tutorial focuses on building these advanced attestation structures on top of the basic XID and verification chains established in the previous tutorials.